 At the beginning of this project, I didn’t know for sure if our DAQ systems could survive such mechanical shock during both the initial acceleration and the final deceleration and impact to the tires.
-Moreover, in case of failures of the waterproof casings during the impact, the water flowing in may cause serious damages.
+Moreover, in case of failures of the waterproof casings during the impact, the water flowing in may cause serious damage.

-All the data are stored into the powerful SBOX data logger and transmitted at the end of the test to a remote computer via standard wireless LAN.
+All the data are stored in the powerful SBOX data logger and transmitted at the end of the test to a remote computer via standard wireless LAN.
 The acquisition is started and channels functionality, battery charger, and available disk space are checked before the loading of the catapult commences.
 Even though the wifi connection is always active during the test, the remote desktop connection is closed during the test to prevent accidental commands that could stop the acquisition.
-The remote desktop is reactivated at the end of the crash to stop the acquisition and download the data.
+The remote desktop is reactivated at the end of the crash to stop the acquisition and download of the data.

 Visualization of test results, including video monitoring images

 Finally, the model with instruments was launched up to 47 m/s horizontal velocity.
-The impact is quite dramatic: from outside, the noise is quite scary and indeed the recorded movies confirm how impressive is the testing phase and the water displacement during the final stage of the test.
+The impact is quite dramatic: from the outside, the noise is quite scary and indeed the recorded movies confirm how impressive the testing phase and the water displacement during the final stage of the test.